-Encrypts data at the physical disk layer and protects against physical data theft of a hard drive or laptop.
+Encrypts data at the physical disk layer and protects against physical data and database files theft of a hard drive or laptop.
 Operating system access provides full access to the data in the clear.

-Provides encryption of a database as a container on the file system.
-This protects against physical data theft and against access from a non-DBA who may have access to a system where the database resides.
-Access to the database provides full access to the data in the clear.
+Provides the process of encrypting a database as a container on the file system.
+This protects against physical data theft and against access from a non-DBA who may have access to a system where the database and database backup resides.
+Access to the database provides full access to the data and data files in the clear.

-Encrypts columns or fields of data in a structured data environment.
+Encrypts and configures columns or fields of data in a structured data type environment.
 This protects against privileged users and DBAs with access to a database, insider threat, 3rd party developers, and attackers moving laterally (east-west) in an environment from seeing sensitive data in the clear.
-This method is sometimes referred to as Application Level Encryption (ALE), and denotes an encryption state.
+This set encryption method is sometimes referred to as Application Level Encryption (ALE), and denotes an encryption state.